skip to Main Content

 Fun New Year Activities

 Hatsumōde refers to the first visit in the new year to a shrine or temple to wish for good health, wealth and other forms of happiness.
-We wish that the library continues to serve your cultural wellbeing in 2022.
-On the library’s first opening day in the new year, special activities will be running throughout the day and you and your family are invited to join us!
+We wish that the library serves your cultural wellbeing in 2024 too.
+On the library’s first opening day in the new year, special activities will be running throughout the day, and you and your family are invited to join us!

 Omikuji (fortune slip) draw and Ema (lit. ‘picture horse’) writing